-Congratulations for taking time to view the Catalog and Student Handbook of Wallace Community College!
+College Catalog and Student Handbook of Wallace Community College!
 The fact that you are reviewing this catalog means you are in the initial stages of planning for your future or the future of a friend or loved one.
 As you read, you will find many opportunities for students of all ages and all walks of life.